U.S. flag

 Antidepressants can cause dizziness and unsteadiness, increasing the risk of falls and bone fractures, especially in older people.
 Interactions with other medications can increase this risk.

 A very small number of people have had heart problems, epileptic fits or liver damage while taking antidepressants.
-It is believed that these were rare side effects of antidepressants.
-Various studies suggest that teenagers are more likely to think about killing themselves (committing suicide) when taking SSRIs or SNRIs, and also actually attempt to take their own lives more often.
+It is believed that these were rare side effects of the medications.
+Various studies also suggest that teenagers are more likely to think about killing themselves (committing suicide) when taking SSRIs or SNRIs, and also attempt to take their own lives more often.
 Because of this, teenagers should see their doctor or therapist more regularly at the beginning of treatment so that any risk of suicide can be identified early on.

 What should you consider when deciding whether or not to take antidepressants?